-If the review of data occurs at a meeting, the parent will be invited.
-The evaluation group leader provides written notice to the parents of the decision regarding evaluation, whether or not the parents attend the meeting.
+If the review of data occurs at a meeting, the parent/guardian will be invited.
+The evaluation group leader provides written notice to the parent/guardian of the decision regarding evaluation, whether or not the parent/guardian attend the meeting.

 If the determination is that the child should be evaluated, the reviewers will include information about the recommended areas of evaluation, including the need for further medical evaluation of the student.
 This information will assist the district in providing parents prior written notice and will assist the district in selecting appropriate evaluation group members.
 The evaluation group leader is responsible for notifying parents of the results using prior written notice.
 When the determination is that the child will be evaluated, parent consent for evaluation and consent for release of appropriate records will be sent with the notice.

 The evaluation group will seek parental consent to conduct the evaluation.
 The school district is not required to obtain consent from the biological parent if: